-I already mentioned this in Tip #5, but I will reiterate here – don’t let Facebook catch you posting spam in the Newsfeed, deceptive links and excessive resharing or ‘encouragement’ for likes and reshares, or they will act against it.
+No matter the fact that Page content has become less visible on the Newsfeed, some content will still show up organically, so don’t let Facebook catch you posting spam in the Newsfeed, deceptive links, false information and excessive resharing or ‘encouragement’ for likes and reshares, or they will act against it.

 As Rand Fishkin rightly says in the Whiteboard, “Facebook is really hard to game anymore.”
 I could add that Facebook seems to be ‘playing Google’ here, but the bare truth is that the big social runs more quality checks now than it used to in the past.

 Be careful and put your fans first – you want to keep your account in healthy condition for them.

 Every time you have something new in your business that you want your friends and followers to take part in, create an event – you can create one in your group or from your profile.